heejunyoon/heejunyoon.github.io/_projects/1_thesis.md

 - Achieved state-of-the-art accuracy for defect detection in IC substrates.
 - Improved real-time inspection performance compared to traditional methods.

+## Additionally...

+- I explored many techniques such as Knowledge Distillation, Vition Transformer (ViT), and while experiments, but there was limitation.

 ## Advisor